ntwk/nixedsys-font/README.md

 ## Overview

 Nixedsys is a 8x15 pixel mostly-sans-serif monospaced bitmap font.
-It is intended as bitmap alternative to the proportional Fixedsys Excelsior.
+It exists as a bitmap alternative to the TrueType font Fixedsys Excelsior.

 ## Installation